 The Traffic Violation and Registration Program of the Wisconsin Department of Transportation will be used to suspend the registration of one or all vehicles owned when citations and penalties issued by the University to the vehicle owner remain unpaid.

-Vehicles with unpaid citations are subject to being towed from campus at the owner/operator's expense.
+Vehicles with 3 or more unpaid citations are subject to being towed or booted at the owner/operator's expense.

 Not sure what is your total balance due for parking citations?
 Use the Citation Balance Due Form to find out!

 **Caution** UW-Whitewater has not entered into any agreement with any agent for the payment or collection of parking fines by credit card or other means over the web.

 The operator of a vehicle may file an appeal if they believe the citation was issued in error.
 The appeal must be submitted online within five (5) days from the date of the citation at https://www.uww.edu/apps/icit/aimsweb/.
 There will be a $10.00 filing fee assessed to an appeal that is denied.
 For appeals that are granted, there will not be an additional fee assessed.

 After five (5) days, you lose your right to appeal the citation unless there were extenuating circumstances; (example: medical).
 In these circumstances, contact Parking Services by email at firstname.lastname@example.org.

 The following circumstances are not considered to be a valid basis for an appeal:

 Note: If your vehicle is unattended, it is parked.

 Four-way flashers are for warning other motorists that your vehicle may be a hazard.
 Having your flashers on does not allow you to park illegally, for any time period.